edrlab/thorium-reader-doc/content.en/_index.md

 This site will allow you to learn more about [accessibility features of Thorium-Reader](/300_accessibility/).
-Specific information on key assistive technologies such as screen readers is provided such as screen readers is provided whenever necessary.
+Specific information on key assistive technologies such as screen readers is provided whenever necessary.

 <--->